Blackprint/blackprint.github.io/docs/Custom Nodes.md

 });
 ```

 For more information, let's navigate to other sub-documentation.
-To begin with, you can first navigate to: `Create Module -> Node -> Port -> Interface -> Sketch Interface`.
+To begin with, you can navigate with this order: `Create Module -> Node -> Port -> Interface -> Sketch Interface`.